bearkillerPT/AA/AA01/readme.md

 ```
     python3 Graph.py -save n
 ```
-After this a file called graph_n.json will appear in a Graph named dir.
+After this a file called graph_n.json will appear in a Graphs named dir.

 ## exaustive__alg.py :
     This is an exaustive search algorith.
 After generating the graph with n vertexs run: